 It also needs to be very dark for the projection to be visible.
 For outdoor use, the water projection is only really suitable at night.
 For indoor use, the area behind the water where the projector is located must be as dark as possible, so a black box (using truss or pipe and drape) must be constructed.

-The wall is made up of three rows of very fine jets of water, making a continuous wall.
+The water screen is made up of three rows of very fine jets of water, making a continuous wall.

-The water projection system is a great alternative to a standard projection screen as it can be used to fill large spaces up to 10-metres wide.
+The system is a great alternative to a standard projection screen as it can be used to fill large spaces up to 10-metres wide.

 Adding a real sense of theatre to large events, water projection is ideal for awards ceremonies and live performances.

-This projection screen is usually floated in a lake and attached to a very large submersible pump.
+This screen is usually floated in a lake and attached to a very large submersible pump.

 Water is fired into the specially designed plate and forced up into the air to create a huge semi-circle of mist.